Cosm1cBug/Cosm1cBug/README.md

 I'm Arun aka Buggy<img src="https://media.giphy.com/media/12oufCB0MyZ1Go/giphy.gif" width="50">

 About BUGGY BOT

 > Works on headless whatsapp account.
 (Ofcourse account is not managed)
-  > No use data is stored in any of our servers.
+> No user data is stored in any of our servers.
 > Clears all the chat history on a daily basis. (from the server)
 > Plugins which are not working will remain like that coz i'm not planning to give any update any time soon.
 > All the communication with the bot is properly encrypted.
 > For any more details contact me personally.

 🔭 I’m currently working at [![Generic badge](https://img.shields.io/badge/Terralogic.Inc-<COLOR>.svg)](https://www.terralogic.com)